DL: Are you going to have a hashtag?

 I must have come across Les Brown’s famous words at a young age because I have been dreaming without boundaries for as long as I can remember.
 And I’m lucky to have parents who are supportive of my nontypical thinking.
 As a child, I’d share my crazy ideas with my dad, to which he said “You can do whatever it takes to make you happy as long as you try.
 If you don’t, then you’re squandering the privilege you have by being born in Canada and wasting your potential.
 So just try, it’s ok.
 But FIRST, get a proper education and build a good career.
 You need financial stability because, without that, you have limited choices.
 Everything else, do it on the side but focus on those two things”.

 So I took his advice

 I followed societal norms and expectations to a T, studied like there was no tomorrow and got my designation.
-But the whole time, I had this romantic notion of living in Australia for a year.
+But the whole time, I had this romantic notion of living in Aussie for a year.
 And it was very much within my reach, especially since my designation is recognized in Australia.

 Did everything as expected

 Lived life by the script and worked like a maniac while studying during almost every free time that I had.

 One day, some day, I told myself.
 I quietly went back to my usual routine while intermittently reminding myself of my dream.

 Over time, that some day became the day after I finish my studies.